ksharma120497/yolo-vehicle-detection/README.md

 pip install -r requirements.txt
 ```

+NOTE: Installation of the libraries from requirements.txt will take around 10 mins for the first time

 We can use conda to create a different environment to run this

 Download our best trained YOLO model from this lin